 Lack of Control

 Another feature that causes advertisers to be weary of the Search Partners network is the limited control there is over the ad auction in the Search Partners network.
-Bid modifiers cannot be used on the Google Search Partners network.
+Bid modifiers cannot be used on the Google Search Partners network, limiting control over how budget is distributed across networks.

 When to Use Google Search Partners